tildearrow/furnace/doc/2-interface/settings.md

   - **Remember last values**
 - **Store instrument name in .fui**: when enabled, saving an instrument will store its name. this may increase file size.
 - **Load instrument name from .fui**: when enabled, loading an instrument will use the stored name (if present). otherwise, it will use the file name.
-- **Auto-fill file name when saving**: pre-fill the file name field with an appropriate name when saving or exporting.
+- **Auto-fill file name when saving**: pre-fill the file name field when saving or exporting.
+  - when saving a module, the existing file name will be auto-filled.
+  - when saving an instrument or sample, its name will be auto-filled.

 ### New Song